 Its investments include a new distribution center five miles from Manhattan in New Jersey, which opens next year.
 Today Peapod delivers to Manhattan from a warehouse in Mount Vernon, just north of the city.
 Peapod’s delivery range has expanded from the Upper East Side and Upper West Side to all of Manhattan.

 FreshDirect co-founder David McInerney said his assortment of fresh produce, meats, fish and cheeses gives him an edge.
-Competition from natural-food purveyor Whole Foods Market Inc. (WFM), with seven locations in Manhattan, is a bigger concern, he said.
+Competition from natural-food purveyor Whole Foods Market Inc. (WFM:US), with seven locations in Manhattan, is a bigger concern, he said.

 “We went into this market saying we were going to focus on fresh food,” McInerney said.
 “There’s no competitive advantage in packaged food.
 There are plenty of people that can ship a box of cereal.”